Carvedilol: Pharmacodynamics

 Using rat proteins, carvedilol has shown affinity for a variety of targets including the β_{1}-adrenergic receptor, β_{2}-adrenergic receptor, α_{1}-adrenergic receptor, α_{2}-adrenergic receptor, 5-HT_{1A} receptor, 5-HT_{2} receptor, H_{1} receptor, D_{2} receptor, μ-opioid receptor, veratridine site of voltage-gated sodium channels, serotonin transporter, norepinephrine transporter, and dopamine transporter.
 It is an antagonist of the human 5-HT_{2A} receptors with moderate affinity, although it is unclear if this is significant for its pharmacological actions given its much stronger activity at adrenergic receptors.

 Carvedilol reversibly binds to β-adrenergic receptors on cardiac myocytes.
 Inhibition of these receptors prevents a response to the sympathetic nervous system, leading to decreased heart rate and contractility.
 This action is beneficial in heart failure patients where the sympathetic nervous system is activated as a compensatory mechanism.
 Carvedilol blockade of α_{1}-adrenergic receptors causes vasodilation of blood vessels.
 This inhibition leads to decreased peripheral vascular resistance and an antihypertensive effect.
 There is no reflex tachycardia response due to carvedilol blockade of β_{1}-adrenergic receptors on the heart.

+It has also been identified as a potent vesicular monoamine transporter 2 (VMAT2) inhibitor (IC_{50} = 53 nM).